Experienced California Worker’s Compensation Lawyers

 - Skin disorders: include skin cancer, dermatitis, and eczema, which are frequently the result of chemicals used at work

-At KCNS Law Group, our attorneys work with various specialists, including respiratory doctors, oncologists, and dermatologists, to confirm your occupational illnesses or diseases and, when applicable, demonstrate that you are unable to work.
+At KCNS Law Group, our California workers’ comp attorneys work with various specialists, including respiratory doctors, oncologists, and dermatologists, to confirm your occupational illnesses or diseases and, when applicable, demonstrate that you cannot work.

 What’s Considered Unsafe Working Conditions?

 If the conditions on the premises of your place of work are hazardous, they may be deemed unsafe working conditions eligible for a workers’ compensation claim.
-Unsafe working conditions may prevent workers from proper job function and risk their safety and health.
+Hazardous working conditions may prevent workers from proper job functions and risk their safety and health.
 Employers are legally required to guarantee that the working environment provided for employees is free from known dangers and hazardous conditions.

 The standard of employer’s responsibilities of providing a safe workplace for employees is outlined by the U.S. Occupational Safety and Health Administration (OSHA).